-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

-- Sickle Cell Anemia (Diagnostics)
+- Folic Acid Deficiency Anemia (Diagnostics)

-5 Multiple Choice Questions
+5 Multiple choice questions

 - a group of slow-growing blood cancers, in which large numbers of abnormal red blood cells, white blood cells, or platelets grow and spread in the bone marrow and the peripheral blood.

 - Common: weakness, fatigue, infections, enlarged lymph nodes, spleen and liver, bone pain, oral lesions